Sunset High School reconstruction to begin next summer

 “Not only will we get to finally build a permanent campus for Sunset, we will save Prop AA funds by using the existing portables for SDA construction rather than having to lease and relocate a new temporary campus if we did this project later,” Dill said.

-The district will be engaging with the city of Encinitas in the beginning of May as they start off the coastal development permit process.
+The district will be engaging with the city of Encinitas in the beginning of May as it starts off the coastal development permit process.
 Addleman said they will also start with community outreach with the school’s neighbors, being particularly sensitive to surrounding homes, including a new 13-home development proposed for the land immediately adjacent to the project site to the east.

 Addleman said neighbors will work with the district in terms of looking at the landscaping and the building exterior finishes to make sure the project ties into the community.
 Design schemes will be provided to the community first and they will help whittle it down to their top two—Addleman said hopefully by June the board will see what the community has selected.